Kevin Federline: Marriage to Britney Spears

-After three months of dating, Federline and Spears announced their engagement in July 2004; they were married on September 18 in a nondenominational ceremony at a residence in Studio City, California, but became legally valid on October 6.
+After three months of dating, Federline and Spears announced their engagement in July 2004; they were married on September 18 in a nondenominational ceremony at a residence in Studio City, California, which became legally valid on October 6.
 Due to the fact that Federline got into a relationship with Spears when his ex-girlfriend Shar Jackson was pregnant with Federline's second child, the romance between Federline and Spears received intense attention from the media, with Federline being seen as a "gold digger".
 The controversy of his breakup with Jackson, his relationship with Spears, the accusations of him being a "gold digger", and the disparity in fame between him and Spears all made Federline both a frequent target of ridicule and an extremely disliked celebrity.
 Federline and Spears have two sons together.

 On November 7, 2006, Spears filed for divorce from Federline, citing irreconcilable differences and asking for both physical and legal custody of their two sons, with visitation rights for Federline.
 The following day, Federline filed a response to Spears' divorce petition, seeking physical and legal custody of their children.
 According to a representative for Federline's lawyer, the divorce filing "caught Kevin totally by surprise".
 On December 4, 2006, MSNBC reported that Federline set up a home for himself and his family in the Hollywood Hills.
 The pair reached a global settlement agreement in March 2007 and their divorce was finalized on July 30, 2007.

 On October 1, 2007, a court ruling granted Kevin Federline sole physical custody of his children, with legal custody to be decided.
 On the late evening of January 3, 2008, police were called to Spears' home after the singer reportedly refused to relinquish custody of her children to Federline (as told in Spears' memoir, because Federline was refusing to allow Spears to see her kids for lengthy periods and she feared that she wouldn't see them again).
 Spears was taken from her home on a stretcher and hospitalized at Cedars-Sinai Medical Center.
 As a result of this, Federline was "awarded sole legal custody and sole physical custody of the minor children".

 On July 26, 2008, court papers were filed stating Federline would retain sole legal and physical custody of the children while Spears would get visitation rights that would increase over time.
 In addition to this, Federline would receive $20,000 per month from Spears in child support as well as additional funds to cover any custody-related legal expenses.